 Industrial dermatitis is not the only physical affliction caused by contact with industrial chemicals.
 If you’ve suffered from chemical burns as a result of workplace oversight, we can help you make a chemical burn claim.

 If you have developed symptoms of occupational dermatitis in the last 3 years as a result of someone else’s negligence, you may be eligible for compensation.
 Speak to one of our friendly experts today to find out more.Find out more

 As every case of industrial dermatitis is different, the amount of compensation paid out can vary from case to case.
 Factors that contribute to the final figure include the extent of your injuries, loss of earnings, and estimated future losses.

 When you contact us, our dedicated team of experts will give you an indication of how much occupational dermatitis compensation you could potentially claim for.Find out more

 When you make an industrial dermatitis claim, it’s important to know what to expect.
 That’s why we make the process as transparent & clear as possible.

-Your solicitor will gather all the evidence, and notify the negligent party that you wish to begin claim proceedings.
-With your occupational dermatitis solicitor negotiating on your behalf, you will be kept up to date every step of the way.Find out more
+Your solicitor will gather all the evidence and notify the negligent party that you wish to begin claim proceedings.
+With your occupational dermatitis solicitor negotiating on your behalf, you'll be kept up to date every step of the way.Find out more